demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

    4. Click the **Use a self-deployed Azure application** checkbox.
    5. In the ***Redirect URI*** field, type the redirect URI we entered in the Azure portal.
    6. In the **Authorization code for self-deployed mode - received from the authorization step**, type the code that was generated in 4.2.
-   7. Save the integration settings and test the setup by running the *!msgraph-user-test* command from the Cortex XSOAR CLI.
+   7. Save the integration settings and test the setup by running the *!msgraph-user-test* command from the Cortex XSOAR